nolink/Ravencoin/doc/init.md

 Copy carrotd.init to /etc/init.d/carrotd.
 Test by running `service carrotd start`.

-Using this script, you can adjust the path and flags to the carrotd program by setting the RAVEND and FLAGS environment variables in the file /etc/sysconfig/carrotd.
+Using this script, you can adjust the path and flags to the carrotd program by setting the CARROTD and FLAGS environment variables in the file /etc/sysconfig/carrotd.
 You can also use the DAEMONOPTS environment variable here.

 ### Mac OS X